nelcea/EmbeddedSwift-nRF52-BLEExamples/L2_E2/README.md

 Manufacturer data is a defined type in BLE, which we support by adding the manufacturerData case to the BTDataTypes enum.

-A new mutating `update` method is added to the BLEAdvertisement struct, so the advertised data can be changed.
+A new mutating update method is added to the BLEAdvertisement struct, so the advertised data can be changed.
-This means the `adsd` property becomes a `var` instead of a `let`.
+This means the adsd property becomes a var instead of a let.
 Note that memory is correctly managed, when a new instance of AdvertisementAndScanResponse is created during the update, the previous one is de-initialized (thanks to its non Copyable nature).